younglim/developer.gov.sg/collections/_products/categories/digital-identity/sign-with-singpass/getting-started.md

 **For Developers**

 Developers from businesses that want to use the Sign with Singpass UAT/Production APIs will need to submit a request to be onboarded.
-To submit the linkup request for approval, please provide required information
+To submit the linkup request for approval, please provide required information:
+- The nature of your business (e.g. financial institution)
+- Your detailed business use case
+- A graphical envisioned user journey for your use case
+- The timeline of your product roadmap (Expected go-live date)
+- The expected annual transaction volume for your use case
+- Any industry certifications (e.g. ISO27001)

+You can submit your request via email [here](mailto:sign_support@ndi.gov.sg).